lhadjchikh/land-and-bay-stewards/DEPLOY_TO_ECS.md

 3. Select the "landandbay-monthly-budget"

 > **Important**: Make sure to set the `TF_VAR_alert_email` variable with a valid email address to receive these alerts.
 If you change the email address, you'll need to redeploy the infrastructure.

+#### Cost Allocation Tags

+All resources are automatically tagged with essential AWS provider tags and two custom tags:

+- `Project`: Identifies all resources as part of "Land and Bay"
+- `Environment`: Specifies the deployment environment (e.g., "Production")

+AWS Cost Explorer and AWS Budgets can use these tags for cost tracking and allocation.
+Resources are also automatically tracked by their creator (Terraform) for budget monitoring.

 ## Cleanup